- Adobe ColdFusion Markup Language Guide Overview

 Non-framework code, spaghetti code, duplicate code, or unused code (Deadwood)… it’s all the same.
 Efficient maintenance is a thing of the past, and code usefulness is gone.

-To those still holding back, here are a few reasons why modern CFML is heaven compared to legacy.
+To those still holding back, here are a few reasons why modern ColdFusion code is heaven compared to legacy.

-- Easier Maintenance – Simple and clean code structures help make everyday tasks a breeze.
+Easier Maintenance – Simple and clean ColdFusion code structures help make everyday tasks a breeze.

 I am going to assume that by now it is obsolete to talk further about why you should do this.